 Qasr AL-Abd Jordan

 First, we followed a gravel track that took us beneath the large houses on the outside reaches of the village and then we continued our steady descent into the valley.
 The views slowly opened up into the larger Wadi Al-Seer as we emerged from Iraq Al Amir’s sheltered location.
 We could see in detail the sparsely populated extent of the verdant river valley.
 Eventually, we had to cross this river which marked the end of the easy descent and the start of a tirade of strongly worded muscular complaints from my legs.
 We climbed fairly steadily from the river, which didn’t elicit any serious pangs of discontent, but after that the Jordanian road system threw in one of its most hilarious practical jokes.
 Its existence.
 More often than not, the roads in Jordan are manageable if not a little speed bump heavy, but the more you get about the country, the more you see that Jordanians will drape a load of asphalt on anything.
 “Landscaping”, “terrain” and “surveying” are all just words, forget about those.
-If there’s a place they want a road, the road will be made.
+If there’s a place they want a road, the road will be built.
 90% gradient?
 Ok.
 Goes through your kitchen?
 No problem.
 Will it stand the test of time?
 Inshallah.
 One of these roads confronted us and by the top we were dying but luckily at the top was a main road.
 So, we found cold water, we dug out oranges from one of our bags and chilled outside an abandoned building which looked out over where we had come from.

 Wadi Al-Seer Jordan